 Data Design and the City (STIS08006)

-An experimental new course, using an experiential learning approach for 1st and 2nd year students from any discipline Students work in mixed-discipline groups to measure and design potential interventions on 'wicked' problems introduced by partner organisations in the Edinburgh Living Lab, from both outside and inside the University.
+An relatively new course, using an experiential learning approach for 1st and 2nd year students from any discipline.
+Students work in mixed-discipline groups to measure and design potential interventions on 'wicked' problems introduced by partner organisations in the Edinburgh Living Lab, from both outside and inside the University.
+The aim is to help develop and demonstrate students broader skills, and development cross-disciplinary collaboration experience.
 Second Semester with Morgan Currie.

 Courses for on-campus students from any discipline